forcedotcom/cli/releasenotes/README.md

 * NEW: Quickly find the date that your current Salesforce CLI version was published by running the `version --verbose` command.
 The new output also lists the current `latest` (AKA `stable`) version of Salesforce CLI, based on the [npm tags](https://www.npmjs.com/package/@salesforce/cli?activeTab=versions).
 The new output also displays the same information for any user-installed plugins, including the Salesforce JIT plugins such as `@salesforce/sfdx-scanner`.
 We also made the output easier to read. (oclif plugin-version PR [#425](https://github.com/oclif/plugin-version/pull/425))

-    Here's partial output of the new command showing that the installed version (`2.42.5`) was published 13 days ago, and that the latest version is `2.40.7`:
+    Here's partial output of the new command showing that the installed version (`2.39.6`) was published 21 days ago, and that the latest version is `2.40.7`:

      ```bash
      $ sf version --verbose
      CLI Version:
-	    @salesforce/cli/2.42.5 published 13 days ago (Wed May 01 2024) (latest is 2.40.7)
+	    @salesforce/cli/2.39.6 published 21 days ago (Tue Apr 23 2024) (latest is 2.40.7)
      ...
      ```